Robin van der Vleuten

 How to exit Vim

-When you are done making changes, you need to make sure that you are in normal mode by pressing the <ESC> key.
-And then use the :q command (or one of its siblings) to exit the editor.
+When you are done, press <ESC> to make sure you are in normal mode.
+Then use :q or one of its siblings:

 vim